What is Knee Bursitis?

 Risks of surgery include infection, persistent instability and pain, stiffness, and difficulty returning to your previous level of activity.
 The good news is that more than 90% of patients have no complications post-surgery.

-Post-operative knee rehabilitation is one of the most important, yet too often neglected, aspects of knee surgery.
+Post-operative knee rehabilitation is one of the most important, yet too often neglected, knee surgery aspects.
 The most successful and quickest outcomes result from the guidance and supervision of an experienced physiotherapist.

 How Can You Prevent Knee Bursitis?